GurditLubana/Group-10-Meal-Planner/Devlog.md

    Tasks:
    - Took notes from all Unit 5-9 videos for final iter3 refactoring
    - Seeded static data for 2 years of daily log into hsql
-   - Started hsql integration testing
+   - Completed hsql integration testing
    - Added verbosity to hsql exception statements

 ### 2022-07-24